azisaba/azisaba-commander-api/DOCUMENT.md

 ## Versioning

 The Commander API manage versions to avoid having harmful effect caused by updating.
 You need to specify a version in url.
+For instance, if you use version 1.x api, hit an API as following.
 ```http request
 GET https://api.commander.net/v1/me
 ```